The Pirates use a 4-run first inning to beat the Nationals 7-4 and improve to 6-1

 WASHINGTON (AP) — The Pittsburgh Pirates bounced right back from their first loss and lowest-scoring game of the season, producing a four-run first inning with the help of Rowdy Tellez’s two-run single to send them on their way to a 7-4 victory over the Washington Nationals on Thursday.

-Connor Joe contributed his first homer of the season — a 400-foot, two-run shot in the fifth — and Michael A. Taylor added three hits against his former team.
+Connor Joe contributed his first homer of 2024 — a 400-foot, two-run shot in the fifth — and Michael A. Taylor added three hits against his former team.
 Tellez, Oneil Cruz and Bryan Reynolds each had two hits for the Pirates, who went up 7-1 and then held on.

+“Just a lot of people contributing,” manager Derek Shelton said, “which was nice to see.”

-Martín Pérez (1-0) pitched 6 2/3 innings, allowing two runs and six hits while striking out six.
+Martín Pérez (1-0) pitched 6 2/3 innings on his 33rd birthday, allowing two runs and six hits while striking out six.

+“We’ve just got to keep doing what we’ve been doing,” Pérez said.

 The Pirates completed their season-opening road trip with a 6-1 record and have scored at least six runs in all but one game: their 5-3 setback at Nationals Park on Wednesday.